Nursery Lead Teacher

 – Maintain regular and open communication with families, sharing information about children’s learning, and upcoming events.

-– Recognize and respond to the unique strengths, needs, and interests of each child in your care, providing individualized support and scaffolding as necessary.
+– Recognise and respond to the unique strengths, needs, and interests of each child in your care, providing individualized support and scaffolding as necessary.

 – Foster a learner-led and inquiry-based approach to learning, encouraging children to explore their own questions, ideas, and hypotheses.